jgguerriero/Twitter-web-scraper/README.md

 # Twitter-web-scraper
 ## Basic web scraper to get tweet and user info for a given search.

 The web scraper is functional as of 2024-02-28.
-It will likely need to be updated over time to reflect changes in Twitter's web layout or edge cases that not originally consider.
+It will likely need to be updated over time to reflect changes in Twitter's web layout or edge cases not originally considered.

 The web scraper is designed to achieve the following...
   (1) allow a user to query Twitter using search terms, returning all tweets that are related to the search term